 Which cases can the Faculty award the degree without referring to the PhD Award Sub-Committee for decision?

 Faculties have delegated authority to award the degree of Doctor of Philosophy when:

 1) all three examiners have recommend either to award or award subject to typographical corrections.
 In these cases, the Faculty can then recommend either award or award subject to typographical corrections; or

 2) one or more of the examiners have recommended emendations and the remaining examiners have recommended either to award or award subject to typographical corrections and the Head of Department/School recommends award subject to all emendations.

 Faculties should refer cases to the PhD Award Sub-Committee for decision when:

 1) the examiners make any other combination of recommendations other than those outlined in answer to the previous question; or

 2) the examiners make the same combination of recommendation as outlined in point (2) in the previous question but the Head of Department/School recommends award subject to the making of some, but not all, emendations.

-These documents are available online in PDF and Word format.
+These documents are available online.